 Ge 261.
 Advanced Seismology.
 9 units (3-0-6); third term.
 Continuation of Ge 162 with special emphasis on particular complex problems; includes generalizations of analytical methods to handle nonplanar structures and methods of interfacing numerical-analytical codes in two and three dimensions; construction of Earth models using tomographic methods and synthetics.
 Requires a class project.
 Instructor: Helmberger.

 Ge 263.
 Computational Geophysics.
 9 units (3-0-6); second term.
 Prerequisites: introductory class in geophysics, class in partial differential equations, some programming experience.
 Finite-difference, pseudo- spectral, finite-element, and spectral-element methods will be pre- sented and applied to a number of geophysical problems including heat flow, deformation, and wave propagation.
 Students will program simple versions of methods.
 Instructors: Clayton, Gurnis, Ampuero.
-Given in alternate years; offered 2012–13.
+Given in alternate years; not offered 2013–14.

 ME/Ge/Ae 266 ab.
 Dynamic Fracture and Frictional Faulting.
 9 units (3-0-6).
 For course description, see Mechanical Engineering.